Iterative Implicit Gradients for Nonconvex Optimization with Variational Inequality Constraints: Conclusion

 \section{Conclusion}

-In this work, we consider a class of optimization problems with VI constraints, motivated by a variety of applications in machine learning.
-We propose an implicit gradient scheme based on the ITD strategy.
-The proposed scheme is an efficient way of obtaining the implicit gradient to compute the gradient of the outer-level objective function.
-We also provide the error bounds with respect to the true gradients.
-Further, considering nonconvex objective and a strongly monotone map, we discuss the nonasymptotic convergence and obtain the rate results.
+In this work, we study a class of optimization problems with variational inequality (VI) constraints, motivated by a wide range of applications in machine learning and large-scale structured systems.
+We propose an implicit gradient scheme based on the iterative differentiation (ITD) strategy, offering an efficient approach for computing the implicit gradient required to evaluate the outer-level objective function.
+The proposed scheme is particularly suitable for large-scale structures, where direct differentiation or matrix inversion becomes computationally expensive.
+We further establish error bounds with respect to the true gradients.
+Moreover, under a nonconvex objective and a strongly monotone mapping, we analyze the non-asymptotic convergence properties of the proposed method and derive corresponding rate results.